devops329/devops/instruction/playbooks/playbooks.md

 # Playbooks

+🔑 **Key points**

+- Playbooks are an essential piece of your disaster recovery plan.
+- To be useful they must be exercised.
+- Create a playbook for JWT Pizza.

+---

 Failure recovery playbooks serve as essential guides for organizations to efficiently respond to and manage unexpected system failures or disruptions.
 These playbooks provide detailed, step-by-step procedures and protocols that outline the necessary actions to be taken when a failure occurs, ensuring a swift and effective response.
 They help mitigate the impact of outages by detailing roles and responsibilities, communication plans, and escalation paths.
 By having well-defined recovery processes, organizations can minimize downtime, reduce data loss, and maintain service continuity.
 Additionally, these playbooks are crucial for training staff, standardizing recovery efforts, and ensuring compliance with industry regulations and best practices, ultimately enhancing the overall resilience and reliability of the organization’s infrastructure.

 A good playbook will include the following.